Support bug update status using My Work

 To access My Work, you must use Team Foundation Version Control (TFVC) for your source control.

-To run the witadmin command-line tool, you must be a member of the Team Foundation Administrators group or a member of the Project Administrators group for the team project.
+To run the witadmin command-line tool, you must be a member of the Team Foundation Administrators group or a member of the Project Administrators group for the project.
 For more information, see Add an administrator.

 Default metastate assignments made to workflow states for bugs